jonascollen/dotfiles/README.md

 Due to a bug in WSL2/Ubuntu DNS stops working if you connect or disconnect a VPN-session in Windows (the DNS-servers are not replaced).
 My workaround was creating two etc/resolv.conf, one pointing to my own DNS and one pointing to my companys internal DNS.
 I then call a simple python-script with vpn on / off depending of how i'm currently connected.

+Update from 2022-11 - Haven't seen this issue for a long time now so think it has been patched in WSL2.
+Keeping for reference.

 ```
 import os
 import sys